 Those with devices with a keyboard may play a musical background while reading: a string quartet playing Haydn’s “The Last Seven Words of Jesus Christ.”[Click music clip arrow.
 While holding Shift key, Click on link to a psalm.
 Pray the psalm.
-After praying the psalm, close it using X tab, then click to another.]
+Afterwards, close it using X tab, then click to another.]
 [To end: pause video clip.
-Proceed by scrolling ‘Map of our Heart.’]
+Proceed by scrolling down.]

 Liturgy of the Hours